rithmschool/react_curriculum/Unit-02/02-redux_intro.md

 ### Store

 Our store accepts a reducer and has methods for getting the state, dispatching actions and subscribing and unsubscribing.
+If we have multiple reducers, we can merge them together with the `combineReducers` function that `redux` provides, but we will just be starting with a single reducer

 We import the `createStore` from `redux` and create a store with a reducer.